SummaryRead the full fact sheet

-It is ideal, both for mother and baby, to wean gradually.
+It is ideal, both for mother and baby, to slow the breastfeeding process gradually.
 As you reduce the number of breastfeeds (dropping one feed every few days), your milk supply will slowly decrease.
-This will reduce the risk of blocked ducts and mastitis.
-Weaning slowly will also give your baby time to adjust.
+This will reduce the risk of blocked ducts and .
+Weaning slowly will also give you and your baby time to adjust.

 Support for breastfeeding women

 Breastfeeding does not always come easily, and it is important for you, your baby and your family that you seek the support and assistance that you need.
 This may be to help you establish breastfeeding or to address any difficulties that you may be having.